-Prior to the submissions to the Bureau of Capital Outlay Management Review (BCOM) and other University and State Agencies, the University Project Manager shall review the documents to ensure that they meet the functional and operating requirements of the project.
+Prior to the submissions to the University Building Official and other State Agencies, the University Project Manager shall review the documents to ensure that they meet the functional and operating requirements of the project.

-8.12.1 General: Reviews are performed as a service to the University and does not relieve the its A/E, or its Consultant from compliance with all codes, laws, rules, regulations, directives and standards applicable to the project whether or not cited in the review.
-See Section 8.13, Quality
+8.12.1 General: Reviews are performed as a service to of the University and does not relieve the its A/E, or its Consultant from compliance with all codes, laws, rules, regulations, directives and standards applicable to the project whether or not cited in the review.
+See Section 8.13, Quality Control/Quality Assurance, for A/E requirements pertaining to this before providing Contract Documents and subsequent submittals.